tidyverse/googledrive/.github/CONTRIBUTING.md

     [roxygen2](https://cran.r-project.org/package=roxygen2), so you must
     edit the roxygen comments above the function; never edit `NAMESPACE` or `.Rd` files by hand.
 More below.
-  - Website: Do not update the pkgdown-created website, i.e. the files generated below `docs/`.
-We’ll take care of that.
+  - Website: The pkgdown-created website is built and deployed automatically via Travis-CI.
+Some changes require an edit to the `reference` section of `_pkgdown.yml`, i.e. to make sure that a function appears there.
   - If the PR is related to an issue, link to it in the description, with [the `#15` syntax](https://help.github.com/articles/autolinked-references-and-urls/)